 My Giant Pegboard Tutorial

-I’m about to create a giant pegboard for my craft room — it’s over six feet long and over three feet high!
-It will have a lovely moulded frame with pretty flower rosettes on it.
-I’m currently deciding what color combinations to paint it.
-Here are my ideas so far:
+I created a large framed pegboard for my craft room — it’s over six feet long and over three feet high!
+It has a lovely moulded frame with pretty flower rosettes on it.
+I came up with several ideas on what color combinations to paint it.
+Here were my ideas:

 Remember, I love seeing your ideas—please share your pegboards over at my Craft Room Organization Facebook group!